DMV Practice Tests in MaineWritten Test Preparation Made Simple

 It's always smart to save time and make an appointment.
 Remember, you'll need:

-- 2 forms of identification.
+- 2 documents as proof of identification.

 - Social Security number.